iOS4ever/iOS4ever.github.io/_posts/2015-9-26-fifth-post.md

 I’ll end it with a quote from Alex that sums up everything very well:

-“*As developers, we have a finite number of commits before we expired*.”
+“*As developers, we have a finite number of commits before we expire*.”

 **Tip of the Week**: